 First aid slips will be sent home with children at the end of the day.

-If a child receives a serious bump, fall or accident during the school day, parents will be telephoned immediately so medical advice can be sought.
+All the head bumps will be reported to parents immediately via text message.
+If a child receives a serious head injury, fall or accident during the school day, parents will be telephoned immediately so medical advice can be sought.